Th0masLavigne/FEniCSx_GMSH_tutorials/_build/html/_sources/Tutoriels/Hyper-Elastic_and_Elastic_Beam/README.md

 ## Description of the problem

-This example aims in providing an example of a 3D beam of dimensions $`40\times1\times1`$ composed of two materials.
+This example aims in providing an example of a 3D beam of dimensions 40 x 1 x 1 composed of two materials.

-The beam is subdivided into two subdomains of dimensions $`20\times1\times1`$ with different material constitutive laws and material properties.
+The beam is subdivided into two subdomains of dimensions 20 x 1 x 1 with different material constitutive laws and material properties.
 The left side of the beam is stiff and elastic whereas its right side is soft and hyper-elastic.

 ![Geometry](./Elastic_multimaterial_beam.jpg)